 Universal access transceiver (UAT): ICAO has adopted SARPs and guidance material for UAT.
 This system is intended to support ADS-B data transmission as well as ground uplink services such as TIS-B and flight information service- broadcast (FIS-B).
 UAT employs time division multiple access (TDMA) technique on a single 1 MHz channel at 978 MHz and is dedicated for transmission of airborne ADS-B reports and for broadcast of ground-based aeronautical information.

-L-band data link aeronautical communication system (LDACS): LDACS is planned to provide for future air-ground data link capacity that cannot be met in the VHF band with either VDL Mode 2 or VDL Mode 4.
-In particular, LDACS is intended to provide data link capacity to support trajectory planning in air traffic management.
-Work on the feasibility of implementing LDACS in the frequency band 960–1 215 MHz is currently (2017) ongoing and initial results show that, at best, the introduction of LDACS is challenging.
-In particular, the need to secure compatibility with the aeronautical radionavigation service (DME and SSR/ACAS/1090ES/UAT) places significant constraint on LDACS.
-Currently, LDACS is being planned to operate in the bands 985.5–1 007.5 MHz (uplink) and 1 048.5–1 071.5 MHz (downlink).
-Rationalization of the DME band that may create an exclusive contiguous sub-band for LDACS may be necessary.
+L-band digital aeronautical communications system (LDACS): Based on the AM(R)S allocation, LDACS is the L-band communications system supporting voice and data services.
+It provides the required capacity that cannot be achieved in the VHF band through VDL technologies.
+In particular, LDACS is intended to provide the required data link capacity, QoS and security means to support ATS-B2, ATS-B3 and services beyond, including trajectory planning in air traffic management.
+Work on the feasibility of implementing LDACS in the frequency band 960–1 164 MHz is currently (2021) ongoing and initial results indicate that the introduction of LDACS will require proper LDACS frequency assignment planning and LDACS ground station siting.
+Although those LDACS frequency assignment planning and ground station siting guidelines impose some constraints on the LDACS deployment, when completed the goal is that adherence to those requirements will ensure compatibility with the existing aeronautical systems (DME, 1 030 & 1 090 MHz systems, and UAT) in the L-band. .
+LDACS is being planned to operate in the bands 964-1 010 MHz (reverse link) and 1 110-1 156 MHz (forward link).
+LDACS forward link complies with the emission mask according to Resolution 417 (Rev. WRC-15) ensuring protection of RNSS in the band 1 164-1 215 MHz.
+In order to achieve this protection, frequencies up to 1 120 MHz may be used for LDACS ground stations which transmit with maximum EIRP, whereas frequencies above 1 120 MHz may only be used for LDACS ground stations which transmit with accordingly reduced EIRP.

 The AM(R)S allocation in the 960–1 164 MHz frequency band can be used subject to the conditions contained in Resolution 417 (Rev. WRC-15).
 That Resolution requires that any communication system, with the exception of UAT, introduced into the frequency band 960–1 164 MHz must be coordinated when intended to operate within 934 km of a number of States (mainly in eastern Europe) using non-ICAO standard systems in this band.
 The Resolution also places a maximum e.i.r.p limit on the emissions from any AM(R)S system that is based on the frequency offset from 1 164 MHz and a fixed out-of-band limit above 1 164 MHz for the protection of the radionavigation-satellite service.